v8/v8.dev/src/blog/scanner.md

   - internals
   - parsing
 tweet: '1110205101652787200'
+description: 'The cornerstone of parser performance is a fast scanner.
+This article explains how V8’s JavaScript scanner recently got up to 2.1× faster.'
 ---
 To run a JavaScript program, the source text needs to be processed so V8 can understand it.
 V8 starts out by parsing the source into an abstract syntax tree (AST), a set of objects that represent the program structure.
 That AST gets compiled to bytecode by Ignition.
 The performance of these parse + compile phases is important: V8 cannot run code before compilation is done.
 In this series of blog posts, we focus on parsing, and the work done in V8 to ship a blazingly fast parser.